 Although the Commission is the final determinant in the issuance of a HDC Certificate of Approval, their decision is rendered in the context of the Historic District Commission Design Guidelines, as listed in Art.
 I, Div.
 14 of the Unified Land Development Code.
 These guidelines are intended to allow for variety of choice for individual projects yet still maintain the integrity of the Historic District as a whole.

-The City of Laurel offers a tax credit for approved and qualifying preservation and restoration projects located in the Historic District.
+The City of Laurel offers a tax credit for approved and qualifying EXTERIOR preservation and restoration projects to structures located in the Historic District.
+Tax credits are for the materials of the work ONLY.
+Delivery and warranty fees are not included.
 The amount of the tax credit is ten percent (10%) of the total expense of the approved work, which must conform with the criteria as established by the HDC Certificate of Approval.
 A HDC Tax Credit Application must be obtained in order to receive a tax credit.
-For more information call, 301-725-5300 ext.
-2251.
+For more information contact the Economic and Community Development Department.

 An application for tax credit comes after HDC approval for the work.
 The owner must submit the receipts to the Historic District Coordinator, along with forms affirming that the receipts are those for the actual expenditures.
 Once the work has been inspected and the receipts verified, the tax credit is submitted to the HDC for final approval.
 In cases where the owner provides labor, tax credits are based only on the cost of the materials used.
 The tax credit application must be submitted in a timely manner once the work is completed.
 Proof of payment includes: Front and back copies of checks, bank statements, credit card receipts, stamped paid invoices with company letterhead.

 Please be advised that if you complete the work without approval, you automatically reduce your tax credit to 5% and could potentially be completely denied at the Historic District Commission's discretion.